denis-litvinov/evm-transactions/README.md

 - **Batch Processing**: Gathers transactions in batches of 250 and persists them to the database for efficient processing.
 - **Message Queue Integration**: Uses Kafka to send and receive transaction data, allowing for scalability and reliability.

+### Search service
+- Provides RESTful endpoints to search transactions in the database.
+- Allows filtering by transaction hash, sender address, recipient address, and block number.

 ---
 ## Getting started